DamLabResources/outerspace/docs/snakemake.md

 - Consistent execution across environments
 - Simple integration with cluster schedulers
 - Reproducible analysis workflows

+**Note**: In Snakemake v9, the `script:` directive is used for local Python scripts, while `wrapper:` is reserved for remote wrappers from the Snakemake wrapper repository.

 Copyright (C) 2025, SC Barrera, R Berman, Drs DVK & WND.
 All Rights Reserved.